docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     !!! attention "Static Configuration"

-        With the inline `postfix-accounts.cf` file configured above, the content is fixed: you cannot change the configuration or persists modifications, i.e. adding or removing accounts is not possible.
-You need to use a `PersistentVolumeClaim` in case `postfix-accounts.cf` cannot be static.
+        With the inline `postfix-accounts.cf` config above, the file content is static (_modifications like adding or removing account lines will not persist_).
+When your configs should be dynamic you should instead use a `PersistentVolumeClaim`.

         For production deployments, use persistent volumes instead to support dynamic config files.